fudab/fudab.github.io/covid-19/china.md

 ### Method

 #### SEIR Model
 We consider an SEIR model in a meta population structure with migration.
-The systems of ODEs describe the dynnamics in continuous time t, that is, days since the outbreak of the disease:
+The systems of ODEs describe the dynamics in continuous time $t$, that is, days since the outbreak of the disease:

 <div class="math">
  \begin{equation}